PacktPublishing/Enterprise-Architecture-with-.NET/DemoEditor/README.md

 - Branch [v0.4](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.4/DemoEditor) adds two services.
 The first one is based on MailHog and sends invites to prospect authors for a new book.
 The second one is a custom Middle Office so that prospect users can indicate whether they accept of reject this invite.
 - Branch [v0.5](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.5/DemoEditor) introduces the notification service and points the existing services to this new tool.
 As a side-effect, this version also brings the feature of auto-provisionning of users on the corresponding server.
 - Branch [v0.6](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.6/DemoEditor) goes further in the business process choreography by adding a webhook callback when an author is chosen, which in turns generates a contract in the Electronic Document Management service.
 Since this exchange of contract needs some hard delivery robustness, we will introduce a Message-Oriented Middleware at this step. **Warning: the IAM service switches from port 8080 to 8088 in this version (see explanation below).**
+- Branch [v0.7](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.7/DemoEditor) introduces orchestration with n8n, using its editor to react to the creation of an authoring contract.
+A very simple reporting mechanism is also added in this version, in the form of a PowerBI Desktop report.
 - Branch [main](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/main/DemoEditor) is the most up-to-date version of the application, with **maximum content, including applications from all chapters** of the book (and thus highest level of complexity for a full installation) **but also additional content that is outside the scope of the book**.
 Use this version if you want to follow the future works of the author on this sample information system.

 ## Prerequisites

 Docker has been used in order to reduce as much as possible the required tooling.
 Since all images are available online (even the custom ones created for the sample information system, available at `https://hub.docker.com/repositories/demoeditor`), all you need to work with the application is Docker (see https://docs.docker.com/engine/install/ for installation instructions).
 The images versions follow the branches of the code.

 If you want to debug the application, make some changes to it in order to follow the instructions from the book, then you will also need .NET 8.0 SDK (https://dotnet.microsoft.com/download), Visual Studio Code (https://code.visualstudio.com/download), and Git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Postman (https://www.postman.com/) will also be used as an option to quickly inject data.
+Power BI (https://www.microsoft.com/en/power-platform/products/power-bi/) can be used to read a provided report that directly calls the data referential services through their API endpoints.

 ## Installation